cabforum/smime/SBR.md

 ### 6.2.7 Private key storage on cryptographic module

-The CA SHALL protect its Private Key in a system or device that has been validated as meeting at least FIPS 140-2 level 3 or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.
+The CA SHALL protect its Private Key in a system or device that has been validated as meeting at least FIPS 140-2 level 3, FIPS 140-3 level 3, or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.

 ### 6.2.8 Method of activating private key